alonmich/Blank-Page-Tempalte/readme.txt

 == Screenshots ==

+1. This is how you configure it - blank-template-admin-configuration.jpg
-1. Not too hard to imagine - a blank, totally empty, page or post.
+2. Not too hard to imagine - a blank, totally empty, page or post.

 == Changelog ==